webpack-contrib/webpack-serve/README.md

 ##### host

-Type: `Object`
+Type: `String`
 Default: `'localhost'`

-Sets the host that the `WebSocket` server will listen on.
-If this doesn't match the host of the server the module is used with, the module will not function properly.
+Sets the host that the server will listen on. eg. `'10.10.10.1'`

+_Note: This value must match any value specified for `hot.host` or `hot.host.server`, otherwise `webpack-serve` will throw an error.
+This requirement ensures that the `koa` server and `WebSocket` server play nice together._

 ##### hot